 Engage Democracy is a university-wide initiative that educates the campus community about the processes and civic skills needed to participate in a thriving democracy.

 Engage Democracy includes voter engagement in all elections, public policy education, civic dialogue, and civic skills workshops.
 Explore opportunities for involvement below, and connect with us to further engage the campus community and increase political participation throughout the year.

 Voting is a vital form of civic engagement that helps make our communities stronger.
-Learn about WashU Votes, our student-led volunteer initiative, voter registration, election dates, ballot issues, and other ways to engage with public issues.
+Learn about WashU Votes, our student-led volunteer initiative, voter registration, election dates, polling places, ballot issues, and more.

 American Democracy Lab Podcast

 Our podcast brings together experts from different fields to talk about an aspect of our American democracy and where different perspectives may converge.

 An event series focused on election-related programming at Washington University, Engage Democracy 2024 connects students, faculty, and staff with compelling election-related events, increases voter education, and contributes to building a culture of civic & community engagement throughout WashU.

 CAW is a weeklong initiative to highlight civic engagement opportunities throughout Washington University.
 All week across campus, different faculty, staff, and community partners host events and opportunities to engage.

 In this podcast, we engage diverse local and regional civic and community leaders on what inspired them to engage this civic moment and better understand what is next for our civic future.